GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 # Why OneCycleLr is the best in this prediction and updation of parameters??
 * So intially our image is a combination of 1 and 0 and our dpeth image is a distribution of values.
-## So we cannot update the decimal places ,we have to update integer part in the floating numbers.Without updating them we cannot set the pixels values which will affect our image.
+### So we cannot update the decimal places for good prediction,we have to update integer part in the floating numbers.Without updating them we cannot set the pixels values which will affect our image.
 * I understood it after reading notes.So i thought about onecylcelr and it is really affecting the speed and accuracy.
-* It started updating the decimal places and slowly it started updating the real numbers which will show affect in the output image.
+* It started updating the decimal places and slowly it started updating the integer part in decimal places which will show affect in the output image.

 # The Derivative of loss wrt parameters
 * So initially we need to find derivative of loss w.r.t to the weights.So we will discuss the propagation of loss.
 * So initially we need to have two sub-modules one is for predicting mask and other is for predicting for depth image.
 * So i will calculate the loss of mask module with BinaryCrossEntropy and i will calculate the depth with L1Loss.
 * I will sum both of these loss and i will propagate with the loss.
-### * So when we come to backpropagation intially we will backpropagate with loss1 while taking loss2 as constant and taking derivative w.r.t loss2 and while loss1 as constant.
+### So when we come to backpropagation intially we will backpropagate with loss1 while taking loss2 as constant and taking derivative w.r.t loss2 and while loss1 as constant.
 ### * So when we are backpropagating w.r.t to loss1 then it will backpropagate through module1 and it will never touch module2 because they both are independent modules.
 * In this way we are backpropagating module1 and module2 through different loss functions.
 * Here Below is the code which is used for backpropagation.